Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 David E. Ridley-Lane - Bank of America Merrill Lynch

 Sure.
 I know Ecolab always has potential levers to pull through the course of any year.
 But the restructuring actions taken during the second quarter were more than what we were expecting.
-So, any comments on those and potentially thoughts on the magnitude of the cost savings you received?
+So, any comments on those and potentially thoughts on the magnitude of the cost savings you'll receive?

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah, payback will be in 18 months in total on the work that we're doing through restructuring, so very quick payback.
-I mean, some of the work pays back nearly immediately and some takes maybe up to two years max, but they average 18 months.
+I mean, some of the work pays back nearly immediately and some takes maybe up to two years max, but in average 18 months.

 David E. Ridley-Lane - Bank of America Merrill Lynch

 Great.
-And then in the water business, it sounds like you finally get into flat and mining.
+And then in the water business, it sounds like you've finally getting to flat in mining.
 Any thoughts on how fast the other areas are growing and if you expect mining to be positive in the second half?

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah, we do expect mining to be positive in the second half.
 I will also say we expected mining to be positive in the second quarter.
-I mean, it was about flat (12:06).
+I mean, it was about flush.
 So, it's always a little hard to predict.
 But clearly, it's been healing, if you will, if you look at the sequential growth rates.
 And we do expect it to pop into positive in the second half for sure in probably the third quarter.

 Yeah, I'd say, overall, we've got very solid momentum in the heavy and light businesses.
 We have a very strong portfolio of new business coming on.
 The team has done a great job of getting after new business, had its most successful last two quarters, so really outstanding results.
 You're starting to see it.
 We would expect a stronger second half in every major business in the water area, heavy, light, and in mining.